TB Test for UK Visa in Nigeria: IOM Lagos, Abuja, and What to Expect

 If the X-ray shows any abnormality — consolidation, infiltrates, or other findings that could be consistent with active TB — the clinic moves to a sputum test.
 This involves collecting sputum samples over three consecutive days.
 The samples are then sent to a laboratory for culture and sensitivity testing, which takes up to eight weeks.

 This is the timing risk that matters.
-If you test three months before your planned departure and the X-ray is clear, you are fine.
+If you test three months before your planned submission and the X-ray is clear, the certificate may still be valid for submission, but check the six-month validity window.
 If you test two weeks before your CoS expiry and the X-ray is unclear, the sputum culture alone will take longer than your remaining window.

 The certificate is valid for six months from the date of the X-ray.
 It must be valid at the time you submit your visa application — not at the time your visa is granted.